 We have created resources that you can use to help introduce Kritik to your students.

 2. Share the Student Guide with your students

 Our Help Centre Student Guide is built to support students in their experience with Kritik.
 We recommend sharing this resource with your students at the beginning of the semester to get them equipped adequately.

 3. Clear and concise Learning Objectives

-When designing your assignment and establishing the goals, using a measurable and quantifiable objective can help students students understand what is expected of them.
-You could use actionable verbs from Bloom’s Taxonomy as a guide to get started.
+When designing your assignment and establishing goals, using a measurable and quantifiable objective, you can help students understand what is expected of them.
+You should use actionable verbs from Bloom’s Taxonomy as a guide to get started.

 Need additional support?

 Our 24/7 Live Chat Support Team is available for both students and instructors who need help with using the platform or have any questions.
 With an average response time of 1 minute and 30 seconds.
 Located at the bottom right of any page on the Kritik website or your dashboard, select the purple chat button and send your questions.